robin-rpr/calos/INSTALL.rst

   * :code:`python3-lark-parser`: Python 3 Lark parser library, used for parsing and processing Dockerfile as well as docker-compose.yml files.
   * :code:`python3-sphinx`: Python 3 Sphinx library, used for building the documentation.
-  * :code:`python3-sphinx_rtd_theme`: Python 3 Sphinx RTD theme library, used for building the documentation.
   * :code:`python3-libsass`: Python 3 LibSass library, used for CSS preprocessing.
   * :code:`python3-jinja2`: Python 3 Jinja2 library, used for templating.
   * :code:`python3-requests`: Python 3 Requests library, used for HTTP requests.